You are here:

 We will collect, use and disclose more extensive information than stated above in the following circumstances:

-- Unauthorised attempts to access files which are not published NSW Health Pathology pages;
+Unauthorised attempts to access files which are not published NSW Health Pathology web pages;

-- Unauthorised tampering or interference with files published on the NSWP site;
+Unauthorised tampering or interference with files published on the NSW Health Pathology websites or relating to our Digital Tools;

-- Unauthorised attempts to index the contents of the site by other sites
+Unauthorised attempts to index the contents of our apps or websites by other sites;

-- Attempts to intercept messages of other users of the site
+Attempts to intercept messages of other users of our Digital Tools;

-- Attempts to otherwise compromise the security of the web server, breach the laws of the State of NSW or Commonwealth of Australia, or interfere with the enjoyment of the site by other users.
+Attempts to otherwise compromise the security of the web server, breach the laws of the State of NSW or Commonwealth of Australia, or interfere with the enjoyment of our Digital Tools by other users.

-We reserve the right to make disclosures to relevant authorities where the use of the site raises a suspicion that an offence is being, or has been, committed.
-In the event of an investigation, we will provide access to data to any law enforcement agency that may exercise a warrant to access these records.
+We reserve the right to make disclosures to relevant authorities where the use of our Digital Tools raises a suspicion that an offence is being, or has been, committed.
+In the event of an investigation, we will provide access to information to any law enforcement agency or regulatory agency that may exercise a warrant to access this information.

 Is the information stored securely?

-Yes.
-The information collected is stored in an appropriately secure format and held by NSW Health Pathology for record keeping purposes.
-When the information is no longer required and its retention period has expired it will be deleted.
+The information we collect is stored in an appropriately secure format and held by NSW Health Pathology for record keeping purposes.
+When the information is no longer required, and its retention period has expired, it will be disposed of appropriately.
+Strong data encryption mechanisms may also be used to protect your personal information during transmission and whilst your information is stored.